jomartin-999/spring-boot-for-vmware-gemfire/docs/session.md

+[spring-session-gemfire-name] publishes
+https://docs.spring.io/autorepo/docs/spring-session-data-geode-build/2.7.1/reference/html5/#httpsession-gemfire-configuration-properties\[well-known
-Spring Session for VMware GemFire publishes https://docs.spring.io/autorepo/docs/spring-session-data-geode-build/2.7.1/reference/html5/#httpsession-gemfire-configuration-properties\[well-known configuration properties\] for each of the various Spring Session configuration options when you use VMware GemFire as the (HTTP) session state management provider.
+configuration properties\] for each of the various Spring Session configuration options when you use [vmware-gemfire-name] as the (HTTP) session state management provider.